Trainings

 Click here to be notified about the next scheduled program.

 Prepare to take the exam which covers the administrative rules and expectations for licensure as a Class B Licensed Designer.
 This one-day workshop is geared towards individuals who currently hold a Class A License and have a desire to obtain their Class B wastewater designer license.
+The VT Department of Environmental Drinking Water and Groundwater Protection Division has approved this for four (4) Non-Soils Continuing Education credits.

 This training contains no sessions